Background pattern

 Taptiqom contains phosphates

-This medication contains 1.3 mg of phosphates in each ml.
+This medicine contains 1.3 mg of phosphates in each ml.

-If you have severe damage to the cornea (the transparent layer covering the front of the eye), treatment with phosphates, in rare cases, may cause blurred vision due to calcium accumulation.
+If you have severe corneal damage (the transparent layer on the front of the eye), treatment with phosphates, in very rare cases, may cause blurred vision due to calcium accumulation.

-For use as eye drops only.
-Do not ingest.
+For use only as eye drops.
+Do not swallow.

 Do not let the multidose container touch the eye or the surrounding area.
-It could damage the eye.
-It could also become contaminated with bacteria that could cause eye infections that could in turn cause eye damage, including loss of vision.
+This could damage the eye.
+It could also become contaminated with bacteria that could cause eye infections leading to damage to the eye, including vision loss.
 To avoid possible contamination of the multidose container, avoid letting the tip of the container touch any surface.

-When using it for the first time, before applying a drop to the eye, you must first practice using the bottle, slowly pressing it to let a drop fall outside the eye.
+When using it for the first time, before applying a drop to the eye, first practice using the bottle by slowly squeezing it to let a drop fall outside the eye.

-When you are sure you can apply one drop at a time, choose the most comfortable position for drop instillation (you can sit, lie on your back, or stand in front of a mirror).
+When you are confident that you can apply a single drop each time, choose the most comfortable position for instilling the drops (you can sit, lie on your back, or stand in front of a mirror).

 When starting a new bottle:

-Do not use the bottle if the plastic ring around the neck of the bottle is not there or is broken.
-Write the date you opened the bottle in the space reserved for the date, on the outer box.
+Do not use the bottle if the plastic ring around the neck of the bottle is missing or broken.
+Write the date you opened the bottle in the space provided for the date on the outer carton.

 Each time you use Taptiqom: